zpainter/iassist/content/about/regional-report-1999-2000-europe.md

 There were significant staff changes.
-Donald Morse left the Data Library last Fall, but not Edinburgh University Computing Services, where he now manages the university\'s Call Management System.
-Robin Rice took a more permanent position as Data Librarian in October \'99 after serving a one-year secondment from the Data and Program Library Service at the University of Wisconsin.
-Since January \'99 Stuart
+Donald Morse left the Data Library last Fall, but not Edinburgh University Computing Services, where he now manages the university's Call Management System.
+Robin Rice took a more permanent position as Data Librarian in October '99 after serving a one-year secondment from the Data and Program Library Service at the University of Wisconsin.
+Since January '99 Stuart

 Macdonald, as Library Assistant, has been helping local users register and access datasets and writing web-based documentation.
 Peter Burnhill